- 02 May 2023

 The Throttling Analyser in BizTalk360 has got another section called Filter Graph by BizTalk Hosts and Server Instances, which can be seen as the user scrolls down the page, as shown below

-List of BizTalk Hosts configured for the environment - This list represents all the BizTalk Hosts configured for the environment.
+List of BizTalk Hosts configured for the environment - This list represents the BizTalk Hosts configured with send or receive handlers for the environment.
 The 'green' status represents that throttling data is available in any one of the host instances for that host across servers in that environment and 'gray' otherwise.
+Enable the toggle "show all" to list all the BizTalk hosts configured in the environment.

 List of Servers - This list represents all the BizTalk servers in the environment.
 The intersection of the BizTalk Host and Server in this grid corresponds to a BizTalk Host Instance.
 The 'green' status represents that throttling data is available in any one of the host instances for that server across hosts in that environment and 'gray' otherwise.